MicrosoftDocs/azure-devops-docs/docs/organizations/security/permissions.md

 ## Work item tags

+::: moniker range=">= azure-devops-2020"
-   You manage tagging permissions mostly from the [TFSSecurity command-line tool](/azure/devops/server/command-line/tfssecurity-cmd#tagging-permissions).
+You can manage tagging permissions using [az devops security permission](manage-tokens-namespaces.md) or the [TFSSecurity](/azure/devops/server/command-line/tfssecurity-cmd#tagging-permissions) command-line tools.
 Contributors can add tags to work items and use them to quickly filter a backlog, board, or query results view.
+::: moniker-end
+::: moniker range="< azure-devops-2020"
+You can manage tagging permissions using the [TFSSecurity command-line tool](/azure/devops/server/command-line/tfssecurity-cmd#tagging-permissions).
+Contributors can add tags to work items and use them to quickly filter a backlog, board, or query results view.
+   ::: moniker-end

 :::row:::
    :::column span="1":::